-If your pH dips below normal range, your plumbing may start to erode and your swimmers will start to complain with itchy skin and burning eyes.
+If your pH dips below normal range in your pool, your plumbing may start to erode and your swimmers will start to complain with itchy skin and burning eyes.
 Talk about ruining summer fun!

 If your pH levels are a little low, keep on reading: in this ultimate guide, we'll go over what pH is, why pH balance is important, what causes low pH, and how to raise pH levels in your pool.

 The pH balance in water is a measure of how acidic or alkaline it is.

 Scientifically, it stands for “potential hydrogen,” or a substance’s ability to attract hydrogen ions.
 Cool, right?